 The proportion of all students who disclose themselves as disabled is rising.
-In a five-year period leading up to 2015-16 the proportion of full-time, first-degree entrants with a known disability increased by 56 per cent.
+Our equality and diversity data shows that between 2010 and 2017, the proportion of students in England self-reporting a disability increased from 8.1 per cent to 13.2 per cent.

-Despite this, disabled people remain underrepresented in higher education and there are variations in the degree outcomes of disabled students compared with others.
+Despite this, disabled people remain underrepresented in higher education.

 Why is this important?

-- According to a study in 2017, two thirds of those in the study with a declared mental health condition thought about dropping out of higher education.
+- According to a study in 2017, two thirds of participants with a declared mental health condition thought about dropping out of higher education.
 This compares with one third of those who did not have a declared mental health condition.

 We encourage providers to consider different disabilities and the challenges posed by these disabilities when developing support for disabled learners.
 For example, students with different impairments, and within different impairments, will require different tailored support to address the barriers facing them.

-We expect providers to collect data on gaps based on impairment type and to engage with the sub-groups concerned when developing their access and participation plan.
-Data collection should also include gaps across the student lifecycle, including access, continuation, attainment and progression.
+We expect providers to collect data on gaps across the student lifecycle for disabled students, including access, continuation, attainment and progression.

 Providers should consider how to support disabled students in the context of changes to Disabled Students’ Allowances (DSA).